maoqxxmm/scriptable-jsx/README.md

 <stack size={new FlexibleSize(50, 50)}></stack>;
 ```

 The native `Size` means the `pt` unit.
 It's accurate but not flexible.
-Users should adapt to different models.
+Users need to adapt to different models.
 But, `FlexibleSize` helps you to write relative value to the widget size.
 The number you supply means the percent of the full size of width/height of widget.

 We have registered common sizes (check in [device-data.ts](https://github.com/maoqxxmm/scriptable-jsx/blob/master/src/utils/size/device-data.ts)).
 You can add custom sizes too.

+**Warning**: Size for macOS is not provided currently.
+Actually, the runtime size should be provided by Scriptable app.

 ## TODO